 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-56.5 miles of unpaved, dirt and gravel streets currently exist in the City of Portland, 45 miles of which are in residential areas.
-These streets provide poor accessibility, particularly for pedestrians, and can reduce neighborhood livability.
+There are about 50 miles of unpaved dirt and gravel streets in Portland and most of these are on residential streets.
+Unimproved streets provide poor accessibility, particularly for pedestrians, and can reduce neighborhood livability.

-Like most cities, the responsibility for creating new, or improving existing local residential streets in Portland lies with the adjacent property owners, either as a requirement of new (infill) development or through a Local Improvement District (LID).
+Adjacent property owners are responsible for building new or improving existing residential streets, either as a requirement of infill development or through a Local Improvement District (LID).

 Infill development happens sporadically and often these improvements are left disconnected from the rest of the street system.
 It can take many years for development to complete the connections.

 Additionally, few dirt and gravel streets are being improved through LID's.
 The costs of building a full street improvement, including curbs, sidewalks on both sides of the street, and a stormwater system, can be out of reach for some property owners.

 A new approach is needed to help pave these streets and get pedestrians, bicyclists, vehicles and residents up out of the mud and gravel.
 To make it easier for property owners to improve dirt and gravel streets with at least an asphalt surface, new design standards were developed with the intent to lower the cost of improvements.
 Streets that meet the following minimum criteria may qualify for the new design options:

 To find out if your street may qualify for one of these options, contact Barbara Plummer at email@example.com or 503-823-4584.

 In most case, the City does not maintain unimproved or gravel streets and adjacent proprty owners are responsible for maintenance.
 Here are some options for maintaining or improving your street.